jeorgeiiii/mi-ai-assistant/README.md

 You: What's on my schedule for tomorrow?
 Assistant: You have a 'Dentist Appointment' scheduled for tomorrow at 11:00 AM.

-You: Can you add a 'Family Lunch' at 1 PM tomorrow at 'Yedi Mehmet'?
+You: Can you add a 'Family Lunch' at 1 PM tomorrow at 'Yedi Mehmet' for 90 minutes?
-Assistant: Of course.
-For how long should I schedule the lunch?

-You: Make it 90 minutes.
 Assistant: Done.
-I've added 'Family Lunch' to your calendar for tomorrow at 1:00 PM at 'Yedi Mehmet', lasting 90 minutes.
+I've added 'Family Lunch' to your calendar for tomorrow at 1:00 PM.

 You: Actually, can you move the Family Lunch to 1:30 PM instead?
 Assistant: No problem.
 The 'Family Lunch' has been rescheduled to start at 1:30 PM.

 You: Great.
+By the way, are there any unread emails from 'Google'?
+Assistant: Let me check.
+Yes, you have one unread email from 'Google' with the subject 'Security alert'.
+The summary is that a new device has signed into your account.

+You: When did I receive that?
+Assistant: You received that email today, August 27, 2025.

-Now, please cancel the Dentist Appointment.
+You: Okay, thanks.
+Please cancel the Dentist Appointment.
 Assistant: I found the 'Dentist Appointment' for tomorrow.
 Are you sure you want to cancel it?

 You: Yes, please.